 What I do at UID

 I am responsible for maintaining and developing the content and direction of our internationally established MFA programme in Transportation Design.
 Finding, preparing and carrying through collaboration projects with external partners are parts of my tasks.
 I work alongside the programme directors and lecturers and take active part in teaching and tutoring at the school.
-Besides teaching involvement in all courses from the TD curricula I often support students with my experience in digital modelling and visualisation.
+Besides teaching involvement in all courses from the TD curricula I often support students with my experience in digital modelling, visualisation and storytelling.
 During recent years I have also been involved in reviewing and advising bachelor students during their portfolio course.

 Talk to me about: